-Every year, when the month of Ramadhan comes around, my non-Muslim friends always ask me the same questions “How do you do it?”, “Don’t you get thirsty?”, “Why can’t you eat or drink?”.
+Every year, when the month of Ramadan comes around, my non-Muslim friends always ask me the same questions: “How do you do it?”, “Don’t you get thirsty?”, “Why can’t you eat or drink?”.
 And while I understand their curiosity and concerns (thanks guys, for worrying that I might collapse during the day – you know who you are), I thought it might be useful and interesting to answer some FAQs so that non-Muslims will gain a clearer perspective as to why we fast.

-Why do you fast?
+Why do Muslims fast?

 Fasting is important for Muslims as it’s one of the pillars of Islam and during this month, we abstain from sustenance and bad habits and ask for forgiveness for all our sins.
 It symbolises loyalty to our faith and it requires self-control and commitment.